-- spleen damage
+- those with spleen damage

-- complement component deficiency (an immune disorder)
+- those with complement component deficiency (an immune disorder)

-- been exposed to an outbreak
+- someone who has been exposed to an outbreak

 This vaccine is offered in two versions in the United States.
 Both vaccines are quadrivalent.
 This means they protect against four types of meningococcal disease.
-The vaccines are MCV4 (meningococcal conjugate vaccine) and MPSV4 (meningococcal polysaccharide vaccine).
+The vaccines are MenACWY (meningococcal conjugate vaccine) and MPSV4 (meningococcal polysaccharide vaccine).

-MCV4 is the preferred vaccine.
+MenACWY is the preferred vaccine.
 It’s recommended for those between the ages of 11 and 18 and for:

-- high-risk individuals age 2 through 55
+- high-risk individuals ages 2 through 55

 - college freshmen who plan to live in dorms